Skip to main content

 [dependencies]

-More info
+More info on Cargo.toml

-Syntax and Basic Constructs
+Syntax and basic structures

 Macro?
-What's That?
+What's that?

-A macro ends with ! (e.g., println!("hello")).
-It's not a regular function, but similar.
+A macro is an instruction that ends with ! (e.g., println!("hehe boi")), it's not a classic function, but close.

-Expression vs Statement
+Expression vs statement

 • Expression → returns a value